cckmwong-data/london_housing/README.md

-# Interactive Power BI Report for London Real Estate Insights
+# Intelligence Report for London Real Estate Insights

 An interactive Power BI dashboard for analyzing the London housing market, allowing users to explore property prices, features, school quality, and district-level trends.